Relativistic hydrodynamics with phase transition: Introduction

-Theoretically, it is very well-motivated and valuable to investigate the RH series near the critical points and see whether its validity is affected on the critical points or during the phase transition.
-In the current paper, we investigate the thermodynamics as well as the dynamics of time-dependent and linearized perturbations on top of a holographic model, the so-called Einstein-Klein-Gordon model \cite{Gubser:2008ny}.
-This is a phenomenological string theory model and by the AdS/CFT dictionary translates to a strongly coupled scalar field theory living on the boundary of spacetime.
-There is a family of superpotentials parameterized by $B_4$ in which evaluating the thermal variables such as pressure or entropy of the dual theory and taking the boundary limit, reveals that the spectra $B_4 < 0$ can give the desired phase transition.
-For example, $B_4 = 0$ mimics the crossover phase transition of the boundary theory, $B_4 = -0.0098$ imitates the second-order phase transition and any $B_4 < - 0.0098$ can provide us with the first-order phase transition.
-This is very remarkable since according to the AdS/CFT dictionary turning on the small perturbations on top of this background is equivalent to studying the RH for systems having a kind of phase transition.
-This holographic model does not have any known analytical solution, so numerical solutions are used.
-We fix the parametrization freedom by choosing the Gubser gauge $u:=\phi(u)$ that leads to a free parameter $\phi_H$, the horizon value of the scalar field \cite{Gubser:2008ny}.
-This free parameter plays the role of an external source thereby all quantities depend on it and label the many-body properties of the theory.
+The validity of the RH series near critical points is a crucial area of investigation.
+In this study, we examine the thermodynamics and dynamics of time-dependent, linearized perturbations within a holographic model known as the Einstein-Klein-Gordon model \cite{Gubser:2008ny}.
+This phenomenological string theory model maps a strongly coupled scalar field theory on the boundary of spacetime to a weakly coupled gravity model by the AdS/CFT correspondence.
+The model includes a family of superpotentials parameterized by $B_4$, which can emulate various kinds of phase transitions of the boundary theory.
+For example, $B_4=0$ mimics the crossover phase transition, $B_4 = - 0.0098$ imitates the second-order phase transition, and any $B_4 < - 0.0098$ can provide us with the first-order phase transition.
+This is notable because introducing small perturbations in this context is akin to studying RH for systems undergoing different types of phase transitions.
+This holographic model lacks a known analytical solution, so numerical solutions are employed.
+The parametrization freedom is fixed by choosing the Gubser gauge $u:=\phi(u)$, resulting in a free parameter $\phi_H$, which represents the horizon value of the scalar field \cite{Gubser:2008ny}.
+This free parameter acts as an external source, with all quantities dependent on it, reflecting the many-body properties of the theory.